Osseointegration: Kleyton’s Story

 “But still, when the day came, it was hard,” he says.

 A long and complex recovery was ahead of him, but Kleyton had a team of experts at his side.
-In addition to Morris, an orthopaedic oncologic surgeon, a physical medicine and rehabilitation specialist, a prosthesis designer and builder, a physical therapist, and many others would help Kleyton heal.
+An orthopaedic oncologic surgeon, a physical medicine and rehabilitation specialist, a prosthesis designer and builder, a physical therapist, and many others would help Kleyton heal.

 Considering Options for Amputation and Leg Prosthetics